How to Work from Home (11 Not-so-Obvious Tips)

 I have three categories of tasks:

 Every hour or two when I finish a task, or find myself drifting I try and re-assess how I’m feeling.
-If I’m spent creatively, it’s not going to make sense to try and write out nuanced marketing funnel.
-My time is better spent say, scheduling a weeks’ worth of social media posts.
+If I’m spent creatively, it’s not going to make sense to try and write out a nuanced marketing funnel.
+My time is better spent say, scheduling a week’s worth of social media posts.

 When you’re at your job, constantly around people, and often getting pulled into meetings – these decisions can be made for you.
-But when you’re at home and needing to make progress, creating these categories and paying attention to them each day can be very beneficial.
+But when you’re at home and need to make progress, creating these categories and paying attention to them each day can be very beneficial.

 8) Socialize